mongodb/docs/mms/source/install.rst

 Monitoring Hosts with MMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The MMS agent automatically discovers objects for monitoring running
+The MMS agent automatically discovers MongoDB processes running
 on the same host as the agent.
+If running on other hosts, you'll have
-Otherwise, manually add at least one
-MongoDB instance from the MMS console.
+to manually add at least one at least once of this from the MMS console.

 To add a host to MMS, click the "plus" (``+``) button next to the word
 "Hosts," at the top-center of the Hosts page.
 This raises a query
 element for the hostname, port, and optionally the DB username and
 password.
 Provide the necessary information and select "Add."

-The agent can discover MongoDB instances and inform MMS of:
+Once it has a seed host, the agent will discover any other nodes
+from associated clusters.
+These clusters, and their respective seed
+hosts, include:

 - Master databases, after adding slave databases.